 Between the days spent in Lisbon and Porto, the article recommends a pit stop in Óbidos, “a picturesque walled town with winding streets” and Sintra, the Unesco World Heritage Site, with the colorful and unique Pena Palace deserving all the attention, though Sintra has much more too offer and definitely worth the visit.

 Exercise has multiple benefits for everybody.
 But for people suffering from Parkinson’s, a movement disorder, it can have even greater importance.
 A recent article by the New York Times emphasizes the power of exercise for Parkinsons Disease patients.

 Unfortunately, there is no cure for Parkinson’s Disease (PD), but there are ways to mitigate the suffering, promote a higher quality of life and autonomy.
 Exercise is one way of doing it.
 The New York Times quotes Marilyn Moffat, physical therapist at New York University: “The earlier people begin exercising after a Parkinson’s diagnosis, and the higher the intensity of exercise they achieve, the better they are”.
 She adds that activities such as cycling, boxing and dancing have proved to have benefits on Parkinson’s patients’ lives.
 The results are stronger muscles and overall physical health, improved breathing, diggestion and blood circulation and enhanced mental and cognitive health.

-However, according to a study on Parkinson’s Rehabilitation “only 63% of the PD patients were referred to physical therapy for problems with gait, posture, transfers and balance.”
-For problems related with arms and hand activities, only 9% were referred to therapy.”
+However, according to a study on Parkinson’s Rehabilitation, “only 63% of the PD patients were referred to physical therapy for problems with gait, posture, transfers and balance.”
+For problems related to arms and hand activities, only 9% were referred to therapy.”